-Update everything.
-Make sure Chrome is updated to the latest version as well as each extension that you use.
+Make sure Chrome is updated to the latest version.
 A new update could very well include the fix that will stop Chrome crashing.

 If that didn’t work or everything was already up-to-date, you can manually turn off your extensions and turn them back on, one at a time.
 This way, if the crashing goes away until a certain extension is turned back on — that’s when you’ve probably found the problem.

-- Open Chrome and go to Settings > Extensions
+- Open Chrome and go to Window > Extensions.

 To disable Chrome extensions the simple way:

-- Click on Chrome Extensions and disable as you like
+- Click on Chrome Extensions and disable them as you like.

 This is Chrome’s custom message for when a web page fails to load.
 If you get this cheeky little message or any other loading error, chances are you’re going to fail to see the funny side.

-- Remove Chrome extensions (for steps see Google Chrome Keeps Crashing)
+- Remove Chrome extensions (for steps, see Google Chrome keeps crashing section).